This is going to be a good read.

 Your resource?

-We need you to help us gain the conversations that can get MY in front of those that can and want to make the MY vision happen.
+We need those that can help us gain the conversations that will get MY in front of those that can and want to make the MY vision happen.
 We know who they are.
-Our ability to reach these entities however, to freely “gift” them with the MY concept, so that they can take it and make it happen, is limited.
+It is those that are already “gifting” billions of their personal dollars to education each year, trying to help.
+They have the will, they just do not have the solution.
+Our ability to reach these entities however, in order to freely “gift” them with the MY concept, so that they can take it and make it happen, is limited.

 Think what you may of Ol’ Elon, but he is spot on here, and has more $$ than the rest of us for a reason.
 The billions needed for educational resources will never be found with whomever we elect, in whatever office we elect them to.
 If radical transformation is to occur, it will most definitely be by creative problem-solving folks just like you and I.